 26. Black Mustard Seeds

-Fun fact(s): Black mustard contains the lowest number of seeds per pod: only 4 seeds per pod.
-Compare this to white mustard which contains 8 seeds each, and brown mustard which contains 20 seeds per pod!
+Fun fact(s): Contain the lowest seeds per pod: only 4 compared to white mustard (8) and brown mustard (20)!

-Taste and Texture: Black mustard seeds are smaller and have a stronger flavor compared to brown or yellow mustard seeds.
+Taste and Texture: Smaller with stronger flavor than brown or yellow varieties.

 Uses: It is considered a staple in Indian kitchens as it is included in a lot of spice blends, which will often be tempered (fried in oil or ghee to release its aroma).
 Tempering also makes the flavor milder and slightly sweeter.
 Additionally, they are more often used in South Indian than in North Indian cooking.

 Another popular use of mustard seeds is in pickles.
-They are often added in very little quantity due to their sharp taste!
+They are often added in very small quantities due to their sharp taste!

 27. Nigella Seeds